-Invoices, which are generated by the pin_inv_accts utility (see BRM Designing and Generating Invoices)
+Invoices, which are generated by the pin_inv_accts utility (see "pin_inv_accts" in BRM Designing and Generating Invoices)

-Credit card or debit card transactions, which are generated by the pin_collect utility (see BRM Configuring and Collecting Payments)
+Credit card or debit card transactions, which are generated by the pin_collect utility (see "pin_collect" in BRM Configuring and Collecting Payments)

 All customer accounts in the database, including accounts that do not pay their own bills, have their own /bill objects.
 The /bill object stores data such as the bill creation date, total charges accumulated in the bill, the amount due from the customer, and the bill due date.